 Matilda the field service engineer has just come across a device that she has not seen before.
 She does not need to call in her conundrum because fortunately there is a QR code on the side of the machine, which she duly scans with her mobile device.
 She rapidly gains schematics, workflow simulations and documentation enabling her to carry out her repair job quickly with no external support required.
 This type of field performance support plays well into IoT scenarios.

 Electronic change management support

 Managing change is a huge concern for businesses today, especially as they digitally transform themselves to cope with the modern economy.
 As software applications are updated, users must be informed and retrained which can be costly in terms of time and lost productivity.
-SAP WPB enables an in-application HTML overlay that highlights changes and gives prompts about new work processes.
+SAP Enable Now enables an in-application HTML overlay that highlights changes and gives prompts about new work processes.
 Chuck is aware that the business has just made the CRM system HIPAA compliant, however he has no idea what this means.
-Thanks to the electronic change management support implemented by SAP WPB, he is reminded of each new field that needs to be completed in the CRM system, and why.
+Thanks to the electronic change management support implemented by SAP Enable Now, he is reminded of each new field that needs to be completed in the CRM system, and why.

 Thank you for taking the time to read my first blog post.
 Please feel free to add comments below.

 If you would like to find out more about how you can partner with SAP to embed SAP technology into your own products, please contact us.